-The coming of portable devices is a new and important variable to add.
-Alerting will have an increased importance, and new mail tools and protocols might be designed to allow the user (both as a sender and as a receiver) to specify (manually, semi-automatically, or automatically) the alerting modalities of certain message categories.
-The well known limitations on bandwidth, screen size, and user cognitive load (time, distraction level, and so on) make extremely important to have a selective alerting functionality, capable of notifying the user only when really important messages arrive.
-Complex engineering solutions are needed because the limited computational power available on the mobile devices require a server side based solution, in which most of the computation takes place on the server.
-And, finally, the increased email access by mobile devices will change the way people use email: nobody can predict all the range of new "perverted" or "creative" usages that mobile device users could imagine and adopt when mobile email tools will be broadly available (e.g., the sending of email to oneself as a remainder is likely to become much more frequent).
+Turning our attention to more technical issues, we notice that new mail tools and protocols might be designed to allow the user (both as a sender and as a receiver) to specify (manually, semi-automatically, or automatically) the alerting modalities of certain message categories.
+Complex engineering solutions are needed because the limited storage and computational power available today on the mobile devices, and the bandwidth limitations, suggest a server side based solution, in which most of the computation takes place on the server and the data transmission on the mobile device is limited.